kjappelbaum/pyepal/docs/getting_started.rst

     - `epsilon`: in a `np.array` you can provide one :math:`\epsilon` per dimension.
 This allows you to set looser tolerance for some objectives.
 Note that :math:`\epsilon_i \in [0,1]`.
     - `delta`: allows you to specify the :math:`\delta` hyperparameter (:math:`\delta \in [0,1]`).
 Increasing this value will spped up the convergence.
     - `beta_scale`: allows you to provide an empirical scaling parameter for beta.
 The theoretical guarantees in the PAL paper are derived for this parameter set to 1.
 But in practice, you can achieve much faster convergence by setting it to a number :math:`0< \beta_\mathrm{scale} \ll 1`.
-As shown in the figure below, :math:`\beta` depends on :math:`\delta`
+As shown in the figure below, :math:`\beta` depends on :math:`\delta` and scaling beta down will drastically reduce the size of the uncertainity rectangles

         .. image:: _static/beta.png
             :width: 600